apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 });
 ```

-This plugin was introduced in Apollo Server FIXME(no-engine).
+This plugin was introduced in Apollo Server FIXME(no-engine-version).
 In previous versions, usage reporting was configured using the `engine` option to the `ApolloServer` constructor.
-That option continues to work; see migration guide FIXME(no-engine) for details.
+That option continues to work; see [the migration guide](../../migration-engine-plugins/) for details.

 ## Options